vitaly-t/custom-string-formatter/README.md

 </details>

 ---
-You can use function [sanitizeFilterArgs] to encode all such special symbols.
+You can use function [sanitizeFilterArgs] to encode all such special symbols automatically.
-See also [online helper](https://plnkr.co/edit/4fVQSHfv9rIzfzDZ?open=lib%2Fscript.js&preview) for quick manual conversion.
+For manual conversion, check out the [online helper](https://plnkr.co/edit/4fVQSHfv9rIzfzDZ?open=lib%2Fscript.js&preview).

 You can also override method [decodeArguments], for the following purposes: